jeffgillan/git_on_cyverse/README.md

 # Using Git and Github with Cyverse Vice Apps

-Git and Github are essential tools for software version control
+Git and Github are essential tools for software version control.
+The following documentation show how to use Git and Github with the Cyverse Discovery Environment and specifically with Visual Interactive Computing Environement (VICE) apps (e.g, Jupyter Lab).

 Every time a CyVerse Jupyter App is launched, users need to create git credentials and an ssh key for a GitHub handshake.